-The Tankoro property is part of the Company's South Houndé Project and covers an area of 250 km.
-The Tankoro permit is currently subject to the statutory renewal process which, upon issue of the arreté, will see its area reduced by 25%.
+The Tankoro property is part of the Company's South Houndé Project and covers an area of 187.5 km2.
+Upon renewal of the permit for its mandatory second renewal, the Company was required to relinquish 25% of the area of the permit.